JSandhu223/azure-network-protocols/README.md

 <h4>SSH Trace</h4>

-We can connect to our Ubuntu VM through ssh as follows:
+SSH is a protocol that allows one machine to connect to another machine (typically a Linux machine) and interact with it through a command line interface.
+We can connect to our Ubuntu VM through SSH as follows:

 `ssh <USERNAME>@<IP>`